UCSB

 Causality in Holography

-A wild goose chase to save causality and learn how the bulk is encoded on the boundary
+A wild goose chase to save causality and understand holographic encoding

 Ultracold Molecules

-Building the Coolest Atomic and Molecular Optics Lab in New York City
+The coolest Atomic and Molecular Optics lab in New York

 MOT

-I joined Prof. Will's group in the lab's early days, so much of my work went towards building the lab.
-I built diode lasers, aligned spectroscopy cells, did lots of soldering, and designed home-built components using CAD and a 3D printer.
-My first major project was to simulate and design the Zeeman slower that cools Na atoms and passes them to a MOT.
-I also wrote the Python code for an early version of our imaging and data analysis software.
-The code instructed a camera to take a sequence of absorption images of an ultracold gas cloud, fitted the data to a Gaussian model for the cloud's density, and computed the cloud's temperature and phase-space density.
-During my time with the group, I also gave a talk on FM spectroscopy and wrote my undergraduate thesis on the Hubbard model.
+I joined the Will Lab in its early days, and much of my work went towards building up the lab.
+I built diode lasers, aligned spectroscopy cells, and designed components using CAD and a 3D printer.
+I simulated and designed a Zeeman slower, which cools atoms and passes them to an atomic trap.
+I also wrote the code for an early version of the imaging and data analysis software, which takes a sequence of absorption images of an ultracold gas cloud, fits the data to a model, and predicts the cloud's temperature and phase-space density.